jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Full Text Search - Enter SOLR/Using n-grams - folding N-grams and attributes into trigrams (for N ≧ 4).md

 # Using *n-grams* ։։ folding N-grams and attributes into *trigrams* (for N ≧ 4)

+> 👷🚧🛃⛔
+>
+>  **Edit Jun/2025:**
+>
+> as I re-read my text below, it comes across as pretty confusing and *probably not correctly understanding what the GitHub weighted skipgram idea is about* as my current sense tells me this not helping in any way, the way it is described then and understood today -- by me, at least.
+>
+> So either I'm confused *today* or *back then*: either way, we need to recheck and re-evaluate this stuff!
+>
+> 👷🚧🛃⛔

 This idea was triggered after reading [The technology behind GitHub’s new code search | The GitHub Blog](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search/).
 Quoting some relevant parts from there:

 > The n-gram indices we use are especially interesting.
 While trigrams are a known sweet spot in the design space (as [Russ Cox and others](https://swtch.com/~rsc/regexp/regexp4.html) have noted: bigrams aren’t selective enough and quadgrams take up too much space), they cause some problems at our scale.